souravdatta/cin/README.md

     cin.get 'users/:name', (params) -> console.log params

 The params parameter will contain all the `:argument`s as key/value pairs.
 The key will be `argument` and value will the be the corresponding part in the URL.
+EXCEPT for the key `redirect`.
+This special key will always return a function which can be used to redirect to another url.
 So if the a GET request has URL `users/John`, `params.name` will be `'John'`.

     cin.get 'users/:name/len*', (params) -> "#{params['name']} and #{params.splat[0]}"
     cin.get 'users/:name/*/*', (params) -> console.log params
     cin.get 'users/:name/*/and/*', (params) -> console.log params

+And, to redirect to a new url

+    cin.get '/users/name/:name', (params) ->
+      if params.name == 'John Snow'
+        params.redirect '/wall'
+      else
+        "Hello there <b><i>#{params.name}</i></b>"

 A star indicates one or more characters and the matched URL parts are kept as an array in `params['splat']`.
 A `*.*` matches all file names with any extensions.